laboon/CS1632_Fall2016/grading.md

 2. No commented-out code, UNLESS there is a specified reason for it, e.g.:
    * `// This doesn't work, but this is what I would do if I could...`
    * `// Uncomment the following line to run additional long-running tests)`
 3. No inconsistent spacing/tabs/brace settings.
 I don't care which you use, but make it consistent.
 4. Good variable names, good coding style in general.
+5. Shows proper knowledge of testing technique, theory, and terminology (checks for edge and base cases, boundary values, etc.)

+## Examples:

 * **Perfect Score** - Absolutely no problems, working on a challenging system with excellent test coverage.
 Tests and kinds of tests make perfect sense and are described well.